glaciers-in-archives/snowman/README.md

 #### Invalidate cache

 Especially when you build very large sites or use expensive SPARQL queries it can be useful to invalidate specific portions of the cache.
 You can do so using the `cache` command.
-Specify the query or dynamic query for which you want to invalidate the cache and add the flag `invalidate`.
+Specify the query or parameterized query for which you want to invalidate the cache and add the flag `invalidate`.

 ```bash
 snowman cache list-of-icecream.rq --invalidate